Courseiva

 • D.Remove the individual users (user1 and user2) from the Sales workspace.

-Why D: Option B is correct because the exhibit shows that the sales security group is already an Admin in the workspace.
-However, user1 and user2 are individual users with Member and Contributor roles.
-To restrict access to only the security group, you must remove these individual users.
-Option A is wrong because the security group is already added as Admin, which is sufficient for access.
-Option C is wrong because the Marketing workspace is deleted and irrelevant.
-Option D is wrong because changing the security group role to Viewer would reduce permissions, but the core issue is the individual users.
+Why D: The exhibit shows that the sales security group is already an Admin of the Sales workspace.
+However, there are individual users (user1 and user2) with Member and Contributor roles.
+To ensure only members of the sales security group can access the workspace, these individual users must be removed.
+Option A is incorrect because restoring the Marketing workspace does not affect access to the Sales workspace.
+Option B is incorrect because the sales security group already has Admin role, which includes Contributor permissions and more.
+Option C is incorrect because changing the security group's role to Viewer would reduce its permissions, but the main issue is the presence of individual users, not the security group's role.

 This PL-300 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PL-300 exam.